 Nanda Devi is the highest peak within the Indian Garhwal Himalaya, located in Chamoli, Uttarakhand.
-The mountain has two summits, the most summit at 7816m (25,643ft) and Nanda Devi East at 7434m (24,389ft).
-The mountain itself in surrounded by variety of peaks over 21,000ft, making it a particularly difficult mountain to access.
+The mountain has two summits, the summit at 7816m (25,643ft) and Nanda Devi East at 7434m (24,389ft).
+The mountain itself is surrounded by a variety of peaks over 21,000ft, making it a particularly difficult mountain to access.
 This circle of peaks forms what’s referred to as the Nanda Devi Sanctuary.

-In the mid 1960’s, a CIA expedition put a monitor on the most summit to watch nuclear activity in Tibet/China.
+In the mid-1960s, a CIA expedition put a monitor on the summit to watch the nuclear activity in Tibet/China.
 It was supposedly lost in an avalanche.
 The mountain was closed by the government shortly after then re-opened in 1974.
 In 1983 the area was closed for environmental reasons.
 The mountain remains closed to this day.

 There are very few ascents of this beautiful mountain, and in time we may see the Sanctuary reopen and new attempts being made.